Kunalgsolanki/NextjsTutorial/README.md

 }
 ```

-and we add into the  servercomponent user/page.tsx
+and we add into the  server component user/page.tsx
 ```bash
 import React from "react"
 import Button from "./Button"